 Regulations have been put forth under the Public Health Law (2002 Revision) for the prevention, control and suppression of COVID-19 in the Cayman Islands.
 Five levels, ranging from Maximum Suppression (Level 5) to the All Clear (Level 1), offer guidance for rules and regulations that are to be followed across the Cayman Islands.

 All three Islands are currently operating under Minimal Suppression, Level 2.
-The latest COVID-19 suppression measures, effective August 25th are summarized below:
+The latest COVID-19 suppression measures are summarised below:

 Public Gathering Restrictions:

 - Up to 500 people now allowed to gather in public

 - Use of hookah, shisha pipes or water pipes remain prohibited

 - Up to 500 people can now attend weddings in addition to the bride, groom, official witnesses and the marriage officer

 - Up to 500 people can now attend funerals in addition to the six pallbearers and essential mortuary staff and officiants